 While I am managing my worries about saying my truths, I speak out now- gently, whenever the occasion arises – such as with neighbors or my family, even though my point of view is often radically different than theirs.

-And yes, I’ve “lost” most of my friends with these utterances- especially about being “possessed”, but I know they weren’t really friends- and I don’t miss them.
+And yes, I’ve “lost” most of my friends with these utterances- especially about being “possessed”, but I know they weren’t really friends- and I don’t miss them much.

-I feel quite good about being called an “amazing” and “pro-lif-ic” writer (one who rights)- which might well describe me.
+I feel quite good about being called an “amazing” and “pro-lif-ic” writer (one who rights as well as writes)- which well describe me.